GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 #### Enable Domain Wide Delegation (DWD)

-*Important:*  You need to be logged in with the Super Admin account for the next steps
+*Important:*  You need to be logged in with the Super Admin account for the next steps:

 [Forseti Documentaton > G Suite](https://forsetisecurity.org/docs/v2.2/configure/inventory/gsuite.html)